Issue 93: Dark and Twisty: Mystery Writing, Thriller, Horror, Twists, Paranormal, Crime

 Karen Wiesner

 In addition to being a popular writing reference instructor and writer, professional blurbologist and freelance editor, Karen Wiesner is the award-winning author of over 130 titles in nearly every genre.
 Her newest fiction releases are entries in her Friendship Heirlooms Series (Christian romance), Adventures in Amethyst Series (romance/suspense), and Peaceful Pilgrims (comedic women’s fiction).
 Her newest writing reference is Writing Blurbs That Sizzle—And Sell!.
-Karen runs a Blurb Service for Authors where you can find information about signing up for her workshops.
 When she isn’t writing, she can be found reading, playing videogames or piano, and visiting her son—also a writer and copyeditor—where he attends college.
-Visit her website at www.karenwiesner.com, and connect with her on Facebook.
+Connect with her on Facebook.

 About WOW!
 Women on Writing | Ad Rates | Contact Us | Privacy Policy